JayjeetAtGithub/Fast-Drop-Desktop/README.md

 * Make sure you are using python2.7

-* This will start the server on 8000
+* This will start the server on port 8000 as supplied by user
 ```
 python server.py -p 8000
 ```